John Mather (artist): John Mather's 'plein air' work

-His affinity with en plein air is revealed when discussing a broad range of his favorite paintings in the National Gallery of Victoria.
-Commenting on Peter Graham's Showers he states; he was in intimate converse with nature, when every new effect was an unspeakable joy, a new delight and a fresh discovery...[the work] ... must have been a labour of love.
+Mather's affinity with en plein air is revealed when discussing a broad range of his favourite paintings in the National Gallery of Victoria.
+Commenting on Peter Graham's Autumnal Showers he states; "he was in intimate converse with nature, when every new effect was an unspeakable joy, a new delight and a fresh discovery...[the work] ... must have been a labour of love."

-In 1906 he considered Montmartre by Pissarro to be the best painting purchased through the Felton Bequest, both for its artistic rendering of a very difficult subject, and for its remarkable truth to nature.
-He described it as a splendid example of the French School of Impressionist at its best.
-He hoped the work would encourage artists and citizens in Melbourne to see the beauty of their own streets and goes on to state:

-The subject itself is not finer than many of our Melbourne streets; it only requires the artist; the life, movement, and interest are just as intense here as in Paris.
-The summer is longer here; the sunlight is brighter; the sky more blue, but the patron is conspicuous by his absence.

-In subsequent decades Australian Impressionism would be recognised and celebrated.